 Team

-At the Gebhard Lab, we bring together a diverse and interdisciplinary team of experienced cardiologists, oncologists, (molecular) biologists, and imaging experts.
+At the Gebhard Lab, we bring together a diverse and interdisciplinary team of experienced cardiologists, intensivists, oncologists, (molecular) biologists, and imaging experts.
 We also host a wide range of master and doctoral students with backgrounds in medicine and the life sciences.
 We commit to providing equal opportunities while training the next generation of clinicians and researchers.

 Cathérine Gebhard, MD, PhD

-Senior Physician/Research Group Leader
+Senior Physician/Group Leader

-Cathérine’s key areas of expertise include cardiac imaging, interventional cardiology, and vascular biology as well as basic and translational research in cardiovascular gender medicine.
-Her vision is to extend the knowledge on female cardiovascular medicine and to develop preventive measures specifically tailored for women and men.
-Cathérine studied medicine and obtained her MD degree at the University of Tübingen (DE) and the University of Western Ontario (Canada).
-She completed her training in Internal Medicine and Cardiology at the University Hospital Zurich and the Cantonal Hospitals Baden and Winterthur (CH).
-She then specialized in Interventional Cardiology and Cardiac Imaging at the Imperial College London (UK) and the Montreal Heart Institute (Canada) where she also completed her PhD in molecular imaging.
-In 2016 she started her own research group in the field of Cardiovascular Gender Medicine as an SNSF Professor at the University of Zurich.
-She also held a joint appointment as an interventional cardiologist at the Medical University of Vienna.
-Between 2016 and 2022 she was president of the commission of Sex- and Gender in Medicine (SGiM) at the University of Zurich and founding program director of the CAS in Sex- and Gender-Specific Medicine.
-In 2022 Catherine started a new position as a senior physician in Interventional Cardiology at the University Hospital Inselspital Bern, where she currently focuses on implementing gender-specific medicine into clinical routine.
+Cathérine’s key areas of expertise include cardiac imaging, interventional cardiology as well as basic and translational research in cardiovascular gender medicine.
+Cathérine studied medicine and obtained her MD degree at the University of Tübingen (DE) and the University of Western Ontario (CA).
+She completed her training in Internal Medicine and Cardiology in Switzerland and then specialized in Interventional Cardiology and Cardiac Imaging at the Imperial College London (UK) and the Montreal Heart Institute (CA) where she also completed her PhD in molecular imaging.
+In 2016 she started her own research group as an SNSF Professor at the University of Zurich.
+In 2022 Catherine took on a new position as an interventional cardiologist and head of the Women's Heart Center at the University Hospital Inselspital Bern, where she currently focuses on implementing gender-specific medicine into clinical routine.

-Pubmed ORCID 0000-0001-7240-5822
+ORCID 0000-0001-7240-5822

 todorov-atanas-team-portrait